How simple it is, when you hear intellectual property attorneys describe the difference of both: copyright and trademark laws.

 The law says that your trademark is infringed upon when another company’s brand elements are similar enough to confuse consumers.

-Trademark infringement not only make a loss in sells, but also hurts the brand when another one use similar elements but produce inferior quality.
+Trademark infringement not only make a loss in sells, but also hurts the brand when another one use the similar trademark elements but produce inferior quality.

 9. Logo Infringement Cases